French nun, Europe's oldest person, turns 117 after surviving Covid - RFI

 She is the second-oldest living person in the world, according to the Gerontology Research Group, after Japanese woman Kane Tanaka, who is 118.

-Asked what she would say to young people, Sister Andre said: "Be brave and show compassion."
+Asked what she would say to young people, Sister Andre said, hands clasped in prayer, "Be brave and show compassion."

 © 2021 AFP